 I’m not going to go over the same procedure again, as I’ve detailed in this article.
 Basically, you’ll remap Win, Alt, Shift, and Ctrl to Disable instead of another key using the PowerToys Keyboard Manager tool.

 Here’s my configuration of remapped keys.

-Anytime you want to revert changes just delete these remap pairs individually, or just toggle off the Keyboard Manager in PowerToys.
+Anytime you want to revert changes just delete these remap pairs individually, or just toggle off the Keyboard Manager in PowerToys (for more utilities read the review).
 I prefer the second option, as I can easily disable the keyboard shortcuts again with a single toggle without the need to redo all remappings.